yqzhouluyao/tesseract_ocr/example/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Common Issues

+Tessearct may crash with SIG: 9.
+It is resolved maybe by `flutter clean` or downgrade NDK.
+If it reports class not found for TessBaseAPI, please add tesseract4android-release following the example.